Fallen-Breath/PCRC/readme.md

 `upload_file` : If set to true, .mcpr file will be sent to [transfer.sh](transfer.sh) after finishing recording

-`auto_relogin` : If this option is enabled and the client gets disconnected, it will automatically reconnect after 3 seconds
+`auto_relogin` : If this option is enabled and the client gets disconnected, it will automatically try to reconnect

 `debug_mode` : Outputs debug info